apache/brpc/docs/en/client.md

 Attachment is not compressed by framework.

-In http, attachment corresponds to [message body](http://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html), namely the data to post to server is stored in request_attachment().
+In http/h2, attachment corresponds to [message body](http://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html), namely the data to post to server is stored in request_attachment().

 ## Turn on SSL